 - Labrador Retrievers

-Primary canine seborrhea usually begins at a young age (from around 18 to 24 months) and progresses throughout the dog’s life.
+Usually, primary canine seborrhea begins at a young age (from around 18 to 24 months).
+It then progresses throughout the dog’s life.

-Areas most commonly affected include the elbow, hocks, neck and chest, and hair along the borders of the ears.
+Primary seborrhea commonly affects the elbow, hocks, neck and chest.
+It also may affect the hair along the borders of the ears.

-Chronic waxy ear infections also occur rather commonly in dogs with seborrhea (especially oily seborrhea).
+In addition, chronic waxy ear infections occur rather commonly in dogs with seborrhea (especially oily seborrhea).

-Secondary seborrhea is caused by another underlying disease and is usually accompanied by pyoderma, yeast infections, and hair loss.
+Secondary seborrhea is the result of another underlying disease.
+Dogs with secondary seborrhea usually also have pyoderma, yeast infections, and hair loss.

-Common diseases that can trigger seborrhea in dogs include:
+Common diseases that can trigger secondary seborrhea in dogs include: